 Tip: Feel free to play with the consistency of the batter by using less cornstarch for a lighter batter, more cornstarch (or even a bit of flour) for thicker batter.

-- Heat up some vegan butter in a skillet.
+- Heat up some vegan butter in a nonstick skillet.

 - Once the butter is melted and bubbling, place your dipped bread slice in the skillet.
 You can grill multiple slices at once if they'll fit.